DanChianucci/Eagle2Kicad/readme.txt

 Hurray Finally able to convert Libraries as well...
 However so far it will only convert the footprints, not the symbols

+NOTICE!!!!!!!!!!!!!!!!!!!!!
+If you are getting errors similar to
+ImportError: No module named SomeModuleName
+Try copying all of the .py files into a single directory and then running it...
+In the mean time I am trying to fix this issue

+C:\Users\Dan\Workspaces\Python\Eagle2Kicad\Board>

 All scripts are written in the python 3.2 grammer.
 The project is currently in the early stages, so please try it out and